tis-starlight/tis-starlight.github.io/_posts/2023-12-05-programming-languages.md

 #### Assembly Language

-[Assembly language](https://en.wikipedia.org/wiki/Assembly_language) is a low-level programming language that is a step above machine language.
+[Assembly language](https://en.wikipedia.org/wiki/Assembly_language){: target="_blank" rel="noopener noreferrer"} is a low-level programming language that is a step above machine language.
 It provides a human-readable representation of the instructions that a computer's central processing unit (CPU) can execute.
 Each assembly language instruction directly corresponds to a machine language instruction, making it a more direct representation of the hardware instructions.

 Instead of employing binary code, assembly language utilizes symbols known as **mnemonics**.
 For instance, the `Sub` instruction is employed to execute subtraction operations.